-Paul G. Allen’s art at Christie’s tops $1 billion, cracking records
+Paul G. Allen’s Art at Christie’s Tops $1 Billion, Cracking Records

 The auction of the art of Allen, who died in 2018, generated a level of excitement not typically seen in an often-jaded art world.
 Among the usual suspects in the room — such as dealers Larry Gagosian, David Zwirner, Amalia Dayan and Joe Nahmad — those who had flocked to the auction included the Christie’s owner, François-Henri Pinault, who sat in one of the more discreet skyboxes.

-“We are seeing a very focused activity from collectors in response to rare masterpieces coming to market,” said dealer Dominique Levy.
+“We are seeing a very focused activity from collectors in response to rare masterpieces coming to market,” dealer Dominique Lévy said.
 “A sale like this does not reflect the art market at large but the appetite for exceptional rare works.
 It’s very important to understand the patina of this unique legendary provenance.”

-Among the highest-priced items were Georges Seurat’s “Les Poseuses, Ensemble (Petite version),” one of the few Seurat masterworks still in private hands, which went for $149 million — a high for the artist — having been estimated at more than $100 million.
-In addition, Paul Gauguin’s 1899 oil on burlap “Maternité II,” depicting three classically posed Tahitian women in front of a wavy pink cloud, sold for $106 million, on an estimate of $90 million.
+The sale hit the $1 billion mark at Lot 32, Alberto Giacometti’s graceful standing nude “Femme de Venise III,” which sold for $25 million on an estimate of $15 million to $20 million.
+This development, however, was not announced by the auctioneer; those in the room were unaware that the art market had just made history.Many of the night’s buyers were bidding by phone in Asia.
+“Buyers in Asia are very much alive,” Gagosian said.
+“When something is rare and great, they are strong.”

-The bidding started out strong, with the first three lots selling for well above their estimates.
+Right from the start, the first three lots sold for well above their estimates.
 These included Edward Steichen’s dark, haunting 1904 “Flatiron,” showing the Flatiron Building in New York.
 At $12 million — four times the high estimate — it set an auction high for the artist.
-It was the second highest price ever paid for a photograph, after Man Ray’s 1924 “Le Violon d’Ingres,” which sold for $12.4 million at Christie’s in May.
+It was the second highest price ever paid for a photograph, after Man Ray’s 1924 “Le Violon d’Ingres,” which went for $12.4 million at Christie’s in May.

-More than 20,000 viewed the collection in advance, with lines as long as two hours stretching down Rockefeller Plaza in midtown.
+More than 20,000 people viewed the collection in advance, with lines as long as two hours stretching down Rockefeller Plaza in midtown.
 Such previews often attract art fans who are eager to see masterworks before many of them disappear into private collections.

-The sale had been eagerly anticipated by collectors, not only for its record-setting estimates but also because of the range of blue-chip works represented in Allen’s collection, which he started in the 1980s.

 It included a fiery abstract painting by Jasper Johns, “Small False Start,” an early work from 1960, which sold for $55 million (the estimate was $45 million to $65 million).
 The work of blues, red, yellow and orange broke the artist’s $36 million record, set in 2014, for a flag painting bought by Alice Walton.
 “It tells the story of his relationship to collage,” said art adviser Allan Schwartzman, who has a professional relationship with the Allen estate.
 “It’s an exquisite object.”